Group Therapy for Alcohol and Drug Addiction

 While actual clinical group therapy for alcohol and drug rehab may cease after treatment, patients are encouraged to attend group meetings well after their rehab program has concluded so they can have an ongoing network of support and increasingly stronger safety net to avoid relapse.
 There are group meetings all over the country through organizations like Alcoholics Anonymous (AA), Narcotics Anonymous (NA), SMART Recovery, and others.

 Very often, the transition out of treatment into everyday life can be the most challenging part of the recovery process.
-Attendance at group therapy meetings are crucial to help patients get the emotional and, at times, logistical support they need to continue to rebuild their lives and maintain their sobriety.
+Attendance at group therapy meetings is crucial to help patients get emotional and, at times, logistical support they need to continue to rebuild their lives and maintain their sobriety.
 Issues like family estrangement, job loss, health issues, and mental health are just some of the issues that those new to the recovery process face as they complete their treatment program; regular participation in post-treatment group therapy helps make these issues more manageable.
 Many rehab facilities will offer contact information for local group therapy meetings as part of the outgoing patient’s aftercare plan.

 How Do I Know If Group Therapy Is Right for Me?